 Each SCID Code Assignment shall be globally unique during its assignment period.

 SCID Code Assignments shall be made on a spacecraft-by-spacecraft basis.

+Each request for a SCID Code Assignment shall also return a unique, persistent, OID identifier for each spacecraft.

-User requests for reservation of a sequence of ID numbers for unspecified spacecraft shall not be accepted; however, multiple SCIDs may be assigned for those missions which have multiple spacecraft or which require separate designations for protoflight spacecraft or simulations.
+User requests for reservation of a sequence of ID numbers for unspecified spacecraft shall not be accepted; however, multiple SCIDs may be assigned for those missions which have multiple spacecraft.

+NOTE: Agencies which desire separate designations for protoflight spacecraft or simulations may request a unique OID for each such instance.

 User requests for assignment of specific numerical codes may be accepted in exceptional circumstances and only if those numerical codes are available.